gdams/adoptium/content/blog/eclipse-temurin-8u382-11020-1708-and-2002-available/index.md

 ## New and Noteworthy

+### New Container Functionality

+Temurin container images now have the ability to add additional Certificate Authority (CA) certificates to the truststore at runtime.
+This is useful for applications that wish to manage a custom list of CA's.
+This feature is being rolled out across all official images except Windows-based images.

-### No JDK 20 binaries for Linux PPC64le, s390x, arm32, and AIX ppc64
+### No JDK 20 binaries for Linux PPC64le, s390x, arm32, and limited AIX ppc64 releases

-Adoptium will not be releasing JDK 20.0.2 for Linux PPC64le, s390x, arm32, and AIX ppc64 due to issues found in testing.
-These platforms may be released at a later date if the issues are resolved in the implementation.
+Adoptium is not releasing Temurin 20.0.2 for Linux PPC64le, s390x, arm32, and AIX ppc64 due to issues found in testing.
+In addition, Adoptium is only be releasing Temurin 8u832 for AIX ppc64 at present as other Java versions on AIX ppc64 have a known issue that is being resolved by a dependency.
+These platforms may be released at a later date if the issues are resolved in the upstream implementations.